Scott Dixon blazes to Indy 500 pole in record 234 mph run

 INDIANAPOLIS (AP) — Not much rattles The Iceman at Indianapolis Motor Speedway, not even record speeds.

 Scott Dixon smashed the Indianapolis 500 pole-winning record with a breathtaking qualifying run of more than 234 mph.
-His hands were shaking when he climbed from his car following his first run Sunday, but the New Zealander was unbothered and went back out for a breathtaking final run.
+His hands were shaking when he climbed from his car following his first run Sunday, but the New Zealander was unbothered and went back out for an incredible final run.

 “That’s what this place is about, the ups and downs that you have just in one day, it’s crazy,” Dixon said.
 “I think that’s kind of what we all secretly thrive on, right?
 To live on that edge is an amazing feeling and when you do nail it, that’s what it’s all about.
 Days like these are amazing.”